a-pena/su26-ai301-contribution/README.md

 **PR Link:** Not submitted yet.

 **PR Description:** Draft idea:
 This PR updates the USACO FAQ section that compares Codeforces ratings to USACO divisions.
-The goal is to clarify that the rating ranges are approximate and that Codeforces and USACO contests are not directly comparable because of differences in contest structure and time per problem.
+The goal is to clarify that the rating ranges are approximate and that Codeforces and USACO contests are not directly comparable because of differences in contest structure, time per problem, and problem style.

 **Maintainer Feedback:**

 * No maintainer feedback received yet.

 **Status:** Not submitted yet.
+Phase II does not require a pull request or finished implementation.

 ---